Homebrew (video games): Xbox (original)

-Insignia is another instance of a community-run online server, this time for the original Xbox consoles as a replacement for its now-defunct Xbox Live service.
-Much like Pretendo for the 3DS and Wii U, Insignia aims to replicate many of the features that were previously available on the now-discontinued service for the platform.
-It can be accessed by adjusting DNS settings on the console.
+Insignia is a community-run online server for the original Xbox consoles in 2022 that served as a replacement for its now-defunct Xbox Live service (which was shut down in April 2010).
+It aims to replicate many of the features that were previously available on the now-discontinued service for the platform, and can be accessed by adjusting DNS settings on the console.